-Individual Liberty or Social Justice?
-Reconciling Theories of Justice with the Institutional Design of Liberal Public Law
+Individual Freedom or Social Justice?
+The Relationship Between Theories of Justice and Liberal Public Law Institutionalization

 Authors